 Kimberly Geil has a PhD in Educational Psychology and Research on Teaching from the University of Colorado at Boulder.
 Her research focused on burnout and engagement among teachers and transformative professional development opportunities, specifically the Courage to Teach program.
 She taught English in Japan, and also taught high school Japanese in the United States.
 She has been an admissions counselor for the University of Colorado at Boulder, and ran the Guide and Visitors Service at Stanford University (she received her undergraduate degree in sociology from Stanford).
 She has many diverse interests, and now happily keeps busy with coaching, working in the office of Exum Mountain Guides, and teaching, facilitating, and coaching for state agencies through Sacramento State’s College of Continuing Education and Los Rios Community College’s Government Training Academy.
 She spends her summers in Wyoming and the rest of the year in Sacramento, CA with her faithful mountain Maltese.

-Her formal life coach training has been through MentorCoach, and she is an International Coach Federation (ICF) certified coach (click on the ACC badge to the right for more information about what this means!).
+Her formal life coach training has been through MentorCoach, and she is an International Coach Federation (ICF) Professional Certified Coach (click on the PCC badge to the right for more information about what this means).
 With its foundation in positive psychology, coaching provides many possibilities for helping people make changes in their lives, and it is a natural fit for Kim.
 Her mission is to help people show up more frequently as their best selves, in order to create a world of kind, generous, and encouraging people who reach their potential and help others reach theirs.

 Photo by David Bowers